Jerry Kerr: Rangers

 Kerr spent two years with Rangers after the war before moving towards a coaching career.

-Management
+Managerial career

 Peebles Rovers and Berwick Rangers

 It was in the field of football management where Kerr's true strengths began to emerge.
 His first post was as player/manager with the East of Scotland League club Peebles Rovers, followed by a spell at Berwick Rangers.

 Alloa Athletic

 Kerr was appointed manager of Alloa Athletic in 1955, a club where he had spent time as a player.
 He became known as having an eye for a good player, also having a theory that the bigger the club, the worse the talent-spotting.
 When at Alloa he assembled a partnership of inside forwards Dennis Gillespie (who he would later take to Tannadice) and John White.
 Two years later Kerr sold White to Falkirk.
 Tottenham Hotspur a year later spent £20,000 to lure White to North London.